f4exb/sdrangel/Readme.md

 <h1>Supported hardware</h1>

+<h2>Airspy</h2>

+Airspy is supported through the libairspy library that should be installed in your system for proper build of the software and operation support.
+Add `libairspy-dev` to the list of dependencies to install.

+If you use your own location for libairspy install directory you need to specify library and include locations.
+Example with `/opt/install/libairspy` with the following defines on `cmake` command line:

+`-DLIBAIRSPY_LIBRARIES=/opt/install/libairspy/lib/libairspy.so -DLIBAIRSPY_INCLUDE_DIR=/opt/install/libairspy/include`

+Please note that if you are not using a recent version of libairspy (>= 1.0.6) the dynamic retrieval of sample rates is not supported.
+In this case you should modify the `plugins/samplesource/airspy/CMakeLists.txt` and change line `add_definitions(${QT_DEFINITIONS})` by `add_definitions("${QT_DEFINITIONS} -DLIBAIRSPY_OLD")`.
+In fact both lines are present with the former one commented out.

 <h2>BladeRF</h2>

 BladeRF is supported through the libbladerf library that should be installed in your system for proper build of the software and operation support.
 Add `libbladerf-dev` to the list of dependencies to install.